Disjointed Germany rely on fitness, brilliant Neuer

 Coach Joachim Loew will no doubt be skipping any post-game celebrations as he rushes back to the drawing board to reshuffle his team ahead of their match against France if they are to confirm their status as genuine title contenders.

-His experiment of playing with two centre backs as his full backs failed to reap any benefits, instead making his team slower against the Algerians, who pressed high from the start.
+His experiment of playing with two center backs as his full backs failed to reap any benefits, instead making his team slower against the Algerians, who pressed high from the start.

 Benedikt Hoewedes and Jerome Boateng are central defenders for their clubs and, unsurprisingly, they did not have the pace to carve out chances from the wings.